Six Weeks Into Her Administration, Molina’s Promotion & Managerial Bona Fides Under Question

 And Rizzo was manipulative and dishonest, exploiting the very city council members who hired him, enabled him and directed him to develop the city at any cost.
 During the 1990 election, he arranged with developmental interests to get scores of residents in Orange County to write $99 checks in blank and entrust them to him.
 He then distributed those checks to the candidates up for election in the city council race that he deemed to be most accommodating of the pro-development agenda, including Percy Bakker, M. Val Shearer and planning commission member Donna Roland.
 In this way, Rizzo was seeking to obtain leverage over those to whom he was answerable.
 No one on the council objected until press accounts in early 1992 revealed what had occurred.
 Even then, the council sought to minimize the transgression.
 But public outrage over the corruption of the electoral and governmental process forced the council’s hand and in April 1992, Rizzo left the city.

-Some 18 years later, Rizzo’s corrupt manipulations of the elected city officials who hired him came home to roost when a series of legal, financial, managerial and governmental transgressions he had engaged in as city manager with the City of Bell came to light and he was arrested, criminally charged, convicted and is now serving a 12-year sentence in state prison.
+Some 18 years later, Rizzo’s corrupt manipulations of the elected city officials who hired him came home to roost when a series of legal, financial, managerial and governmental transgressions he had engaged in as city manager with the City of Bell came to light and he was arrested, criminally charged, convicted and was given a 12-year sentence in state prison.

 Collins would be succeeded by a succession of relatively short-lived city managers – David Berger, Steve Dukett, David Bentz and Steve West.
 Following West’s departure, the city council temporarily elevated assistant city manager Rod Foster to the city manager’s position…